 Want to know more about swaddling?
 Come see us.

-If you’d like more information about the proper, safe way to swaddle your baby, or if you have questions about any aspect of caring for your newborn, please make an appointment with one of our Westchester Health pediatricians.
-Our #1 goal is to help you raise a happy, healthy child and for you to feel confident as a parent.
+If you’d like more information about the proper, safe way to swaddle your baby, or if you have questions about any aspect of caring for your newborn, please call (914) 232-1919 to make an appointment with one of our Westchester Health pediatricians.
 Our #1 goal is to help you raise a happy, healthy baby and for you to feel confident as a parent.
 Whenever, wherever you need us, we’re here for you.

 To read Dr. Adler’s blog in full, click here.